noxthot/ws22_ulg_ds_julia/index.md

 - The foundation of the section [Introduction](pages/introduction) is taken from [Introduction - Introduction to Scientific Coding with Julia](https://noxthot.github.io/ss22_julia_workshop/pages/introduction/) and [Measuring Performance - Introduction to Scientific Coding with Julia](https://noxthot.github.io/ss22_julia_workshop/pages/hpc/performance/).
 - Parts of [Data Management](pages/data_management) are taken from [Data Science - Introduction to Scientific Coding with Julia](https://noxthot.github.io/ss22_julia_workshop/pages/datascience/).
 - Parts of [Reporting](pages/reporting) are taken from [Pluto Notebook - Introduction to Scientific Coding with Julia](https://noxthot.github.io/ss22_julia_workshop/pages/introduction/pluto/).

+# Getting started with Julia

+Julia is a free and open source scientific programming language with a vast ecosystem of libraries that aim towards scientific computing.
+Visit [julialang.org](https://julialang.org) for the download, documentation, learning materials and much more.
+Julia manages to allow the best of two worlds, high-level interpreter and low-level compiler language.
+It offers the high performance of compiled languages like C or Fortran by still bringing in the simplicity of dynamic languages like Python or R. Julia recently entered its teens and for this occasion a blog post was published with the title [Why We Use Julia, 10 Years Later](https://julialang.org/blog/2022/02/10years/) as a follow up to the [Why We Created Julia](https://julialang.org/blog/2012/02/why-we-created-julia/).
+Both entries are a good read and give you an insight into the language and its creators.

+In this lecture we are going to take a look at Julia by starting with the basics and working our way up to advanced topics like data science and multiprocessor programming.

 ## Some general words on the organisation of this lecture